-- Take the amount of cubes you want to feed baby that meal and place them in a microwave safe container.
+- Take the amount of frozen cubes you want to feed baby that meal and place them in a microwave-safe container.

 - You can also take the frozen cubes and place them in a small saucepan on the stove, heating on low and stirring continuously.

 - NOTE: the puree will be thick when you reheat it.
-You can thin it back out by adding in other purees (see list below of some of my favorite options), breastmilk, formula or water.
+You can thin it back out by adding in other purees (see list below of some of my favorite options), fresh or frozen breastmilk, formula or water.
 Add in a little at a time, stirring in-between.